semarglproject/semargl/README.md

 RDF/XML
 -------

+Parsing support.
 Implementation covered by tests from Jena ARP project.
-Btw it outperforms Jena parser even if you load triples to Jena model.
-Benchmark located in examples folder.
+Atm it outperforms Jena parser even if you load triples to Jena model.
+Benchmarks are located in examples folder.

 RDFa
 ----